 So, is it White Cane Safety Day, White Cane Day, White Cane Awareness Day, or Blind Americans Equality Day?
 They are all the same day!
-The name has had a few evolutions because, in 1968, it wasn’t safe for people with visual disabilities to travel alone.
-Back then, we didn’t have talking crosswalks (APS), tactile pavement, or the same awareness about people with blindness.
-As awareness has improved, and some of the challenges overcome, the needs of people with blindness and visual impairments have changed, and so have elements of this day.
+The name has had evolutions because, in 1968, it wasn’t safe for people with visual disabilities to travel alone.
+Back then, there weren’t talking crosswalks (APS), tactile pavement, or the same awareness about people with blindness.
+As awareness has improved, and some of the challenges overcome, the needs of people with visual impairments have changed.
+Therefore elements of this day have changed, too.

 “In 1963, [when the National Federation of the Blind sought to have White Cane Safety Day proclaimed as a recognition of the rights of blind persons only] a comparatively small number of blind people had achieved sufficient independence to travel alone on the busy highways of our nation.
-In 1978, [10 years after White Cane Safety Day] that number has not simply increased but multiplied a hundredfold.”
-It’s not because people with blindness didn’t have the desire to travel alone, but because cars wouldn’t stop and travel wasn’t accessible.
-White Cane Safety Day set the precedent that Americans with sight and Americans with blindness have the same civil liberties and access to the roads.
+In 1978, [10 years after White Cane Safety Day] that number has not simply increased but multiplied a hundredfold.” – National Federation of the Blind (NFB).
+It’s not because people with blindness didn’t have the desire to travel alone.
+Instead, it’s because cars wouldn’t stop and travel wasn’t accessible.
+White Cane Safety Day set the precedent that Americans with sight and blindness have the same civil liberties and access to the roads.

 Access to Roads and Independent Travel

 Today, driver manuals explicitly train drivers to come to a complete stop when a white cane or guide dog is present.
 Most of us can’t remember a day when we didn’t know to stop for white cane users.